Séumas Robinson (Irish republican): Irish War of Independence

 In 1917 Robinson came to Tipperary at the request of Eamon Uí Dubhir, whom he had met while they were both imprisoned.
 Robinson became active in the work of the Irish Volunteers in South Tipperary, and in 1918 was elected as commanding officer of the 3rd Tipperary Brigade.
 In 1919 together with Seán Treacy, Dan Breen and Seán Hogan, he led the party which took part in an attack on a convoy transporting gelignite during the Soloheadbeg ambush in County Tipperary on the same day that First Dáil met.
 They shot the two policemen dead and stole the explosive.
 This is considered to be the first engagement of the Irish War of Independence.

 A few weeks after the ambush, Robinson decided to join Seán Hogan, Seán Treacy and Dan Breen on the run.
 These four men were referred to as 'the big four' and were keenly sought by the Royal Irish Constabulary (RIC) and the British military.
 A large police and military manhunt was launched to find them.
 A thousand-pound reward was offered for information leading to their capture, this was later raised to ten thousand pounds.
 The Police Gazette, ‘The Hue and Cry' regularly published accurate descriptions of the wanted men.
 The houses of known or suspected nationalists were ransacked by the RIC.
 Fairs and markets were banned in South Tipperary and martial law was imposed.
-On 23 February 1919 at a Brigade meeting in Nodstown Tipperary, Robinson and other Brigade officers drafted a proclamation (signed by Robinson) ordering all British military and police forces out of South Tipperary and, if they stayed they would be held to have "forfeited their lives".
+On 23 February 1919, at a Brigade meeting in Nodstown, County Tipperary, Robinson and other Brigade officers drafted a proclamation (signed by Robinson) ordering all British military and police forces out of South Tipperary and, if they stayed they would be held to have "forfeited their lives".
 GHQ refused to sanction the proclamation and demanded it not be publicly displayed.
 Despite this it was still posted in several places in Tipperary.
 The leadership of the Irish Volunteers in Dublin, arranged for the big four to be shipped to America, however they refused to go.
-Robinson and Seán Treacy travelled to Dublin and met Michael Collins and told him that they, Hogan and Breen would remain in Ireland.
+Robinson and Treacy travelled to Dublin and met Michael Collins and told him that they, along with Hogan and Breen, would remain in Ireland.